Tommy-Beauchamp/Tommy-Beauchamp.github.io/index.md

 ## Function Graphing

 The preliminary section in most calculus textbooks reviews the student on the ways to graph a function via point plotting.
 This can be tedious so a calculator certainly comes in handy.
-Not only that, but knowing what a function graphically looks like can be powerful for intuitive understanding.
+Not only that, but knowing what a function graphically looks like can be a powerful tool for intuitive understanding.
 Graphing will be utilized in the following codes so this is a good starting point for someone new to coding.

 ```markdown
 import math